-US History and the Paranormal Grade Level 11 - 12
+US History and the Paranormal CC Credit - 1⁄2 (3 college credits) Grade Level 11 - 12

 Students will study the connection between United States History and a wide range of beliefs-commonly referred to as paranormal - that do not fit within accepted scientific, cultural or social boundaries.
 Students will analyze how these phenomena can be understood with the context of changes in American society.